impacts of name change on Augsburg community

 The name change decision was made after a thorough review that included studying the process and impact of name changes by other institutions, conducting market research, and holding a range of open dialogue sessions with a broad set of stakeholders, including students, alumni, faculty, staff, and regents.

-Why is Augsburg College changing its name to Augsburg University?
+Why has Augsburg College changed its name to Augsburg University?

 The name, Augsburg University, aligns with our truths—our reality, our reputation, and our promise.